RickyCook/github-auth-generator/README.md

 - `tokenType` - what type of token to generate
   - `app` - create an app JWT
   - `installation` - create an installation token
-  - `orgRunnerRegistration` - create a token to manage self-hosted runners on a repo
+  - `orgRunnerRegistration` - create a token to add self-hosted runners to a repo
-  - `repoRunnerRegistration` - create a token to manage self-hosted runners on an org
+  - `repoRunnerRegistration` - create a token to add self-hosted runners to an org
+  - `orgRunnerRemove` - create a token to remove self-hosted runners from a repo
+  - `repoRunnerRemove` - create a token to remove self-hosted runners from an org
 - `debug` - turn on debug outputs
 - `authorization` - turn on "authorization" mode to return the value of an authorization header for curl/httpie/etc
 - other inputs that match the lib/CLI opts (`appId`, `privateKey`, etc)